 What is the relationship between Plant-Based Eating & Regenerative Agriculture?
-How does Consumer Interest in a Tastier, Healthier and More Sustainable Future influence what is on our plates?
-How consumers are excited on approaching agriculture.
+How does Consumer Interest in a Tastier, Healthier, and More Sustainable Future influence what is on our plates?
+How consumers are excited about approaching agriculture.
 Consumers believe we cannot continue the way that we have.
-They are very interested in new forms of agriculture, including regeneratve agriculture.
-How will technology help to solve some of the problems of our warming planets and feeding our growing population.
-Confilict with the consumer: they are ready for this to happen - however they still want to eat as close to nature as possible.
+They are very interested in new forms of agriculture, including regenerative agriculture.
+How will technology help to solve some of the problems of our warming planets and feed our growing population?
+Conflict with the consumer: they are ready for this to happen - however they still want to eat as close to nature as possible.
 How to unite technology & regenerative agriculture?
 How to avoid it becoming a slogan.